box-community/sample-jwt-app-primer/README.md

 # Box + JWT Primer

-This document describes how to provision server-based applications for a Box enterprise using OAuth2 with JWT authention.
+This document describes a method for provisioning Box applications using OAuth2 with JWT.
 It is aimed at developers wishing to build server-based applications or scripts that target personal- or group-owned enterprise content.

 ## OAuth 2 with JSON Web Tokens (JWT)